gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 Highlight ways that agencies can use evidence to inform agency priorities, both mission and operational.
 - January 27, 2021 from 3:00 to 4:30 pm

+### Building Logic Models for Evaluation
+Hands-on practice in developing and using a logic model to inform evaluation activities.
+- February 18, 2021 - Time TBD

 ## Past Federal Workshops

 ### Understanding Null Results